-Affiliates of Credit Suisse First Boston Corporation and Merrill Lynch, Pierce, Fenner & Smith Incorporated are the agents under the Bridge Credit Agreement.
+Affiliates of Merrill Lynch, Pierce, Fenner & Smith Incorporated and Credit Suisse First Boston Corporation are the agents under the Bridge Credit Agreement.
 In addition, affiliates of the underwriters are lenders under the Bridge Credit Agreement and will receive a portion of the amounts repaid under the Bridge Credit Agreement with proceeds of the offering.
-Accordingly, this offering is being made pursuant to Rule 2710(c)(8) of the Conduct Rules of the National Association of Securities Dealers, Inc. The decisions of the underwriters to distribute the shares of common stock were made independently of the lender affiliates, and these affiliates had no involvement in determining whether or when to distribute the shares under the offering or the terms of the offering.
-The underwriters will not receive any benefit from the offering other than the underwriting discounts set forth in this prospectus supplement.
+Accordingly, this offering is being conducted in accordance with Rule 2710(c)(8) of the Conduct Rules of The National Association of Securities Dealers, Inc., and is acting as "qualified independent underwriter," as defined by NASD rules, in pricing the offering and conducting due diligence.
+We will pay \$ for serving as qualified independent underwriter.

-In the ordinary course of business, certain of the underwriters and their affiliates have provided financial advisory, investment banking and general financing and banking services for us and our affiliates for customary fees.
+In the ordinary course of business, certain of the underwriters and their affiliates have from time to time provided investment banking and financial advisory services to us and our affiliates and have also acted as representatives of various other underwriters in connection with public offerings of our common stock and debt securities.